 In prior years, Amazon has launched dozens of products at each event, many of which are timed to be available just before Black Friday.
 Typically, we've seen new Echo smart speakers, new Fire TV devices, routers, and more.
-Already, Amazon has dropped four new Fire HD 8 tablets in advance of the September 28 event, so we at least know that won't be part of the event.
+Already, Amazon has dropped four new Fire HD 8 tablets, so we at least know that won't be part of the event.

 Here's everything you need to know about the Amazon event, as well as what we think might be announced.

 Amazon's event is set for Tuesday, September 28 at 12 p.m.
 ET / 9 a.m.
 PT.
 We will be bringing you live coverage of the event, so stay tuned to Tom's Guide.